visual-framework/vf-wp/docs/blocks.md

 ## Blocks in the Gutenberg editor

-Blocks in the Gutenberg editor take the form:
+ACF and plugin blocks in the Gutenberg editor use the `acf/vfwp-` and `acf/vf-` prefixes:

 ```html
 <!-- wp:acf/vf-members {"id":"block_5eb936165175f","name":"acf/vf-members"} /-->
 ```

-Block `id` must be unique per instance in the post content.
-Use a random ID, e.g. [`uniqid('block_')`](https://www.php.net/manual/en/function.uniqid.php).
+The block `id` attribute must be unique per instance in the post content.
+When inserting blocks programmatically, generate a random ID using [`uniqid('block_')`](https://www.php.net/manual/en/function.uniqid.php) in PHP, or `acf.uniqid('block_')` in JavaScript.

-If configured they require a `data` and `mode` property with `field_defaults` set to `0`.
+Plugin blocks can be configured individually by adding the `data` and `mode` attributes with `field_defaults` set to `0`.

 For example:

 ```html
 <!-- wp:acf/vf-members {"id":"block_5eb937ea938af","name":"acf/vf-members","data":{"field_defaults":"0","field_vf_members_limit":"2","field_vf_members_order":"DESC","field_5ea988878eacf":"default","field_5ea983003e756":"0","field_vf_members_variation":"s"},"mode":"preview"} /-->
 ```

-Old plugin versions used the format:
+The JSON data format is used by ACF and plugin blocks to allow sever-side PHP templates.
+Those templates can be re-used outside of the Gutenberg editor.
+React blocks managed their own HTML and are only usable in the editor.

+React blocks can be identified with the `vf/` prefix:

 ```html
 <!-- wp:vf/members {"ver":"1.0.0"} /-->
 ```

-This format is now deprecated.
-Existing block used in this way are rendered with the new ACF templates to support backwards compatibility.

-## Page Templates
+These blocks can only be configured using the Gutenberg front-end editor.

+## Blocks within page templates

-Blocks registered via a plugin can be hard-coded into theme templates:
+Plugin blocks can be hard-coded into theme templates:

 ```php
 $vf_members = VF_Plugin::get_plugin('vf_members');